akiraaisha/usbtracker/README.md

 ## Dependencies ##

 USBTracker is developed with Python 2.7 and has not been tested with other Python versions.
-It uses the great Python module [http://www.williballenthin.com/evtx/](http://www.williballenthin.com/evtx/ "python-evtx") of Willi Ballenthin.
+It uses the great Python module [Python-evtx](http://www.williballenthin.com/evtx/ "Python-evtx") of Willi Ballenthin.
 So, please don't forget to install it before use USBTracker.